 Islamic Law and Human Rights

-This course will offer students the opportunity to engage with current and emerging debates on Islamic law and human rights.
-After a brief introduction to Islamic law and its historical development, we will examine legal and practical human rights question at the intersection of Islamic law and its interpretation and application within contemporary Muslim states.
-Through a number of case studies, will also engage in a critical examination of different modes and discourses of human rights advocacy across diverse geographic locations and human rights themes.
-Topics to be examined include religious freedom, gender and women’s rights, criminal law, and freedom of speech.
-Students will also discuss and critique the different strategies employed by local, regional, and international human rights advocates in approaching human rights questions involving religious belief and practice.
+This course offers students the opportunity to engage with current and emerging debates on Islamic law, social justice, and human rights.
+After a brief introduction to Islamic law and jurisprudence, we will examine legal and practical human rights question at the intersection of Islamic law and its interpretation and application within contemporary Muslim states and societies.
+Through a number of case studies, we also will engage in a critical examination of different modes and discourses of domestic, regional, and global human rights advocacy across diverse geographic settings and themes.

 Animal Law